UnwilledTangent/AGV-MDP/README.md

 # AGV-MDP
-SP's Iconic Project.
-This is the code repository for the Autonomous Guidance Vehicle of the Multi-Disciplinary Project.
+Automatic parts sorting machine.
+This is Singapore Polytechnic's Iconic Project, Autonomous Guidance Vehicle.
+This project is worked on by various Singapore Polytechnic students and lecturers.
 ## Team Members
 * Mok Jia Luo
 * Eudora Shi